 About the Huron River Watershed Council

 Since it was formed, the Council has served as a place where local units of government and citizens have discussed problems and sought solutions to critical issues affecting the River.
 Even though the Council has no enforcement powers, it has accomplished its goals through the use of technical data, factual information and citizen stewardship to influence decisions made by various local and state agencies.

 Where is the Huron River watershed located?

 What does the Huron River Watershed Council do?

-Mission Statement: The mission of the Council is to inspire attitudes, behaviors, and economies that protect, rehabilitate, and sustain the Huron River system.
+Mission Statement: The mission of the Council is to protect and restore the river for healthy and vibrant communities.